tomsouthall/turnstone/README.md

 - The following arguments are passed to the `onSelect` function:
   1. `selectedItem` The item selected by the user.
 This is in the same format as received from `listbox.data`.
   1. `displayField` (string / number / undefined) The field in `selectedItem` that contains the text displayed in the listbox.
 If `selectedItem` is not an array or an object, `displayField` is `undefined`.
+- This function is also called with `undefined` arguments to indicate when an item is no longer selected

 #### `onTab`
 - Type: `function`